Sarthak32/SkillLancer/README.md

 # SkillLancer
-SkillLancer is a versatile freelancing web app built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+SkillLancer is a versatile freelancing web app built using the **MERN (MongoDB, Express.js, React, Node.js) stack**.
 It provides a platform for sellers and buyers to connect, collaborate, and exchange services.
 ## Features

 - **Distinct User Accounts**: SkillLancer offers separate accounts for sellers and buyers, each with tailored features and functionalities.